pyeve/cerberus/docs/contribute.rst

 -----------------

-The easiest way to get started is to run the tests in your local environment
+The easiest way to get started is to run the tests in your local environment with pytest_:
-with:

 .. code-block:: console

-   $ python setup.py test
+   $ pytest cerberus/tests

 Testing with other Python versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~